 Roseland, New Jersey 07068-1728

-The ADP Legal Department is responsible for the interpretation and administration of this policy.
+ADP Global Ethics is responsible for the interpretation and administration of this Code.

 Any printed versions of this document should be used for immediate reference only.

 Please refer to the latest electronically approved version.